cagi23/coding-challenges-paltform/review_scorecard.md

 Yes - Submission contains Verification Steps and Demonstration of how it meets the requirements that are easy to follow and match what the reviewer experienced too, or verification steps do not apply here or were specifically excluded in the spec.
 10.0
-Testing   (15.0)	Weight	Response close Question 1.4.1 Does the code have proper code coverage?
+Testing   (15.0)	Weight	Response
+ Question 1.4.1 Does the code have proper code coverage?
 Test cases need to cover all scenarios possible in the application.
 Test cases are expected to be comprehensive.
 While the test case is not expected to hit all code in the app, all features that the app provides should be tested.